Number of Fed rate changes before 2027

 ## Contract Snapshot

-This market resolves to "Yes" if the Federal Reserve implements exactly one rate change before 2027, otherwise it resolves to "No." A rate change is defined as a single decision altering the target range, regardless of size.
-The market will close by December 31, 2026, 11:59 PM EST, but may close earlier if the relevant economic data is released.
+This market resolves to Yes if there is exactly one Federal Reserve rate change before 2027, and to No otherwise.
+A 'rate change' is defined as a single decision altering the target range, regardless of size, with outcomes verified from the Federal Reserve.
+The market closes after the outcome occurs, or by December 31, 2026, at 11:59 PM EST at the latest, and may close early upon the release of relevant economic data.

 ## Market Discussion